FranciscoBarreira/javascript-project/README.md

 For this project, the following sources of information were used:

--Stackoverflow for how to create an HTML button that acts like a link
+-Stackoverflow and w3schools for various code related doubts

--The idea for the text overlay used in both the home and how to play pages was taken from the Love Running walkthrough project.
+-The idea for the increment score functions was initially taken from the Love Math walkthrough project.